AlacrisIO/legicash-facts/invariants.md

 For the q attack, non-working registrars don't count as attacking.
 For the 1-q attack, non-working registrars do count as attacking.
 If some proportion of registrars stop being trusted (10%?
-25%?), then all users of all facilitators must issue *voluntarily* mass exits.
+25%?), then all users of all operators must issue *voluntarily* mass exits.
 Involuntary mass exits cannot help laggards in the case of failing registry.

-As a mitigation, if a majority of facilitators (by account volume) agree that the registry is failing, then facilitators using that registry can declare that after some date D sufficiently in the future, use of the registry will not be accepted, and only slow non-scaling exits to the main chain will be accepted.
+As a mitigation, if a majority of operators (by account volume) agree that the registry is failing, then operators using that registry can declare that after some date D sufficiently in the future, use of the registry will not be accepted, and only slow non-scaling exits to the main chain will be accepted.